| Forncett St. Peter is a small village in the Upper

 disapproved of Wordsworth's recent love affair with

-Marie Anne Vallon (who he had met in France) and that
+Marie Anne Vallon (who he had met in France) and the

 fact that it had produced a child born out of wedlock;